What Are the Criteria for Remedial Reading Programs?

 6. Effective programs make effective use of instructional time, provide multiple reading opportunities, and employ a variety of reading assessments.

-When Selecting a Reading Program from The
+When Selecting a Reading Program from the former Access Center.

 & Emotional Problems When Children Do Not Learn to Read